Napoli Pomodoro (tomato), anyone?

 The skeletons in the caves were primarily women and children.
 The bodies found outside the caves were men.
 On the women, bags and trunks full of various valuables were found.
 This felt sad as their plans and fears were obvious.
 The only comforting thought was that it was over in seconds.

 While Pompeii was burnt by ash, Herculaneum was hit with lesser ash clouds, but still enough to kill the people.
-A mudslide followed, engulfing the town, petrifying timbers and keeping it well restored until its discovery 1669 years later.
+A mudslide followed, engulfing the town, preserving and carbonising the timbers, and keeping them intact until their discovery 1,669 years later.
 This was a strange yet amazing experience.

 We stopped for a delicious tomato-packed pasta lunch…because while in Rome, right…or Naples.
 Lunch did not disappoint; we couldn’t argue over their tomato claims.
 After a crisp, cold drink, we returned to our beautiful hotel for a swim.
 We stopped for a romantic drink on the terrace while watching over the city and out to the Bay of Naples, and the inlet of the Tyrrhenian Sea.
-We watched cruise liners leaving and docking, explaining some of the town's chaos.
+We watched cruise liners leave and dock, which explained some of the town's chaos.
 Dinner was fabulous, and it was a restful treat not having to go anywhere.
 This day is etched into my memory, the perfect date night before flying in separate directions the following day.

 I am heading toward a long, long overdue family visit in Wales, but first: London!